Plugin sprawl and maintenance risk

 SEO preservation

 The biggest SEO risk in a platform move is not the new CMS itself.
 It is broken URL mapping, lost metadata, weak redirect execution, and missed launch QA.
-This page is intentionally explicit about that because buyers search for "WordPress to HubSpot migration" with ranking risk in mind.
+For the deeper version, use the WordPress to HubSpot SEO migration guide.

 We treat SEO as part of the migration scope, not an afterthought once the new HubSpot site is already built.